valr300/OSPaypalIpn/README.md

          $enable_sandbox = false;
          $my_email_addresses = array("{mypaypalemail@example.com}", "{mysecondemail@example.com}");

+ Make sure your real email is set there in both, if your email is not there, the IPN will be silently ignored, the transactions will still work, but you wont get the notification.
  Remember that when ever you want to test you need to set these 2  as Test or Live.
 If you only Enable test in one, it wont work.